Osborne Submarine Construction Yard

 Australia will begin building its first SSN-AUKUS in Osborne, South Australia by the end of this decade.
 Construction will be supported by an expansion of the existing Osborne Naval Shipyard Area to support the facilities and infrastructure required to build the first SSN-AUKUS, referred to as the Submarine Construction Yard (SCY).

 The preferred site for the SCY is situated north of the existing Osborne Naval Shipyard on the Lefevre Peninsula, approximately 19 km north of Adelaide in South Australia.
-Osborne will be the home of Australia’s next generation submarine build and will become one of the most advanced technological hubs in the world.
+Osborne will be the home of Australia’s next generation submarine build, and alongside other shipbuilding activities on the peninsula, will become one of the most advanced technological hubs in the world.

-To support the planned construction and operation of the SCY, as well as the future needs of the community, preliminary enabling works will optimise access routes and traffic flows around the site.
+To support the planned construction and operation of the SCY, as well as the future needs of the community, preliminary enabling works have commenced to optimise access routes and traffic flows around the site.
 The relocation of above and below ground utilities will ensure that future developments are safe and unimpeded whilst maintaining provision of power to the Osborne Naval Shipyards and surrounds.

 The Commonwealth has appointed Australian Naval Infrastructure Pty Ltd (ANI), as an Australian Government Business Enterprise to be the Australian Submarine Agency’s (ASA) design and delivery partner for the project.